v-raya/INTAKE-ANSIBLE-PLAYBOOKS/README.md

 `roles/`  Empty directory used by Ansible

-`99-docker.conf.j2`  Configuration file for docker logging
+`shared/99-docker.conf.j2`  Configuration file for docker logging

 `README.md` The contents of this file

-`add-datadog-agent.yml`  Ansible script to add DataDog to the current server
+`shared/add-datadog-agent.yml`  Ansible script to add DataDog to the current server

-`cleanup.yml`  Ansible script that performs a cleanup of the `./tmp/`
+`shared/cleanup.yml`  Ansible script that performs a cleanup of the `./tmp/`

-`config-jenkins-nodes.yml` Ansible script to configure Jenkins node and install Jenkins

-`deploy-jenkins.yml`  Ansible script called by `config-jenkins-nodes.yml` to deploy Jenkins in Docker container

-`docker-compose.jenkins.yml.j2` jinja2 template of the docker compose file used to compose the docker containers needed for Jenkins

 `hosts`  Here you configure the hosts that Ansible will run playbooks against.

 `hosts.sample` This is a template of the Ansible `hosts` file.

-`rsyslog.conf.j2` rsyslog configuration template.
+`shared/rsyslog.conf.j2` rsyslog configuration template.

 `tmp/` This file will be created and then destroyed (will contain secrets for SSL and AWS S3).

+`jenkins/Makefile` Script for manually configuring slave instances for Jenkins

+`jenkins/Makefile.settings` Support file for Makefile

 # Deployment